serenad96/Group-Project/README.md

 We were not able to fufill every project requirement with the way we handled this program.
 There is no polymorphic call, abstract class or arrays.

-The classes are: PrimaryControl
+The classes are: PrimaryController.java, Drink.java, Application and App.java

-HAS-A relationship:
+HAS-A relationship: PrimaryController.java HAS-A Drink.java

-IS-A relationship:
+IS-A relationship: Application IS-A App.java

 JAVAFX gui includes grid pane and anchor pane.
 We also used textfield, labels and radio buttons.